| Call 1984

 - the tenants of commercial premises as to their potential relief should the landlord proceed with works of refurbishment to the building which could lead to a cessation of the tenant’s business

-- on a number of claims for possession of land where the client has a potential defence of adverse possession under the transitional provisions in Schedule 12 to the Land Registration Act 2002
+- on a number of cases where the client has a potential claim to adverse possession of land under the transitional provisions in Schedule 12 to the Land Registration Act 2002

 - a number of landlords of mixed commercial/residential premises as to the need to serve notices on their tenants under section 5 of the Landlord and Tenant Act 1987 giving them rights of first refusal in the event of a sale of the freehold